UCLComputerScience/COMP0067_2021_Team16/README.md

 * Read about Dr Iya Whiteley and the science behind her work.

 **How the application is organised**

+Newborn Baby App is divided into the following folders:

+* backend - contains the code for the client website hosted on Azure
+* public - contains the code for components and pages displayed on the mobile app
+* src - contains the Ionic code which supports the mobile app
+* build - contains the production code for the mobile app
+* ios - contains the code for the mobile app for iOS devices (i.e., iPhone, iPad)
+* android - contains the code for the mobile app for Android devices (i.e., Galaxy S5, Surface Duo)
+* gitignore - instructs GitHub to omit any extraneous files, such as node modules

 **Step-by-Step on how to run the application**